NHS Foundation Trusts are part of and committed to the NHS but have more freedom in how they run their services and hospitals.

 NHS Foundation Trusts are established as independent public benefit organisations.
-They are ‘owned’ by the local communities they serve.
-Department of Health control will be replaced by local accountability to patients, hospital staff and the public.
+They are ‘owned’ by the local communities they serve, with local accountability being held by patients, colleagues and members of the public, including Trust Members.

-NHS Foundation Trusts are democratic.
-Local people and hospital staff directly elect representatives to serve on the NHS Foundation Trust’s Council of Governors.
-The Council of Governors will hold to account the Board of Directors (which is responsible for day-to-day running of the Trust) and appoint the chair and non-executive directors.
+Our Trust Members and hospital colleagues directly elect representatives to serve on our Council of Governors, which hold to account the Board of Directors and appoint the Chair and Non-Executive Directors.

 Our Membership Strategy sets our vision and commitment for engagement with our Foundation Trust members and the community we serve.
 Their involvement is important in helping us to achieve our goal of providing outstanding patient care, every time.
 As a Foundation Trust, we are accountable to our patients and the public.
 More information can be found here.